-\ni{\sl 5.3.
-Prediction in a large simulated problem.} Here we present the analysis of a single simulated dataset, demonstrating how our approach performs when the centroid classifier is used.
-We take $p=10,\!000$ and $n=100$ (50 for each class).
+Here we present the analysis of a single simulated dataset, demonstrating how our approach performs when the centroid classifier is used.
+We take $p=10\mbox{, }000$ and $n=100$ (50 for each class).
 Ten percent of the variables $X\ij$ (in the model at (\ref{eq3.0})) include a nonzero signal.
-These $\mu_j$s are drawn from the uniform distribution on $[0,0.35]$, and the noise variables $Z\ij$ are independent~N$(0,1)$.
+These $\mu_j$'s are drawn from the uniform distribution on $[0,0.35]$, and the noise variables $Z\ij$ are independent $N(0,1)$.
 This is a particularly difficult problem, since the signals are very weak compared to the noise, and sample size is quite small.

-Figure~\ref{fig7.1} shows the prediction performance of the centroid classifier on a test set of 1,000 replicates in the case of ``ideal variable selection,'' where the 1,000 variables with nonzero signals are selected first, in decreasing order of signal strength, followed by the 9,000 variables where the signal is not present.
+Figure~\ref{fig7.1} shows the prediction performance of the centroid classifier on a test set of 1000 replicates in the case of ``ideal feature selection,'' where the 1000 features with nonzero signals are selected first, in decreasing order of signal strength, followed by the 9000 features where the signal is not present.
 In particular, the order is not chosen empirically.
-The minimum of the graph occurs at 449 variables (out of a maximum of 1,000), and corresponds to a misclassification rate of only~0.5\%.
-The decrease in predictive performance caused by less useful, or redundant, variables is apparent from the figure; the weaker genuine variables actually hurt prediction performance because they contain more noise than signal.
-Also of note is the fact that a large number of variables is needed to obtain good prediction.
-For example, if attention is confined only to the strongest 50 variables then the misclassification rate increases to~16\%.
+The minimum of the graph occurs at 449 features (out of a maximum of 1000), and corresponds to a misclassification rate of only 0.5\%.
+The decrease in predictive performance caused by less useful, or redundant, features is apparent from the figure; the weaker genuine features actually hurt prediction performance because they contain more noise than signal.
+Also of note is the fact that a large number of features is needed to obtain good prediction.
+For example, if attention is confined only to the strongest 50 features then the misclassification rate increases to 16\%.